Liya (musician): Career

 In 2020, she was introduced to the public through Davido's tweet, 5 hours after their meeting in a club through Peruzzi.
-On 14 September 2021, in an interview with OkayAfrica, Liya said "I played Davido a couple of my songs, including "Melo" and he was hooked, then he asked me and my manager to travel with him the next day to Abuja.
+On 14 September 2021, in an interview with OkayAfrica, Liya said "I played Davido a couple of my songs, including "Melo" and he was hooked, then he asked me and my manager (Hamiid Wonda) to travel with him the next day to Abuja.
 During our trip, he started saying "first lady way", then took it to twitter."
 On 2 October 2020, Davido officially signed Liya, as the first female artist under his imprint Davido Music Worldwide.
 On 27 December 2020, Liya was cited as one of the 10 Nigerian Artistes To Watch by Guardian Life Magazine in 2021, curated by Chisom Njoku, and Asa Asika for Guardian Life Magazine.

 On 28 July 2021, she announced her first extended play Alari, to be released officially on 20 August 2021, through DMW.
-On 21 August 2021, music critic Motolani Alake said "her debut track titled "Melo," the mercurial singer flipped a sample of Angélique Kidjo's "Agolo" into a pop ditty pulsatin with regal grace.” during his first impression on the extended play, and called the project an "impressive debut EP".
+On 21 August 2021, music critic Motolani Alake said "her debut track titled "Melo," the mercurial singer flipped a sample of Angélique Kidjo's "Agolo" into a pop ditty pulsating with regal grace.” during his first impression on the extended play, and called the project an "impressive debut EP".
 On 24 May 2022, she was nominated for The Headies in the Best Vocal Performance category for females, for the song "Alari".
 On 25 August 2021, she released the music video for "Adua", directed by Dammy Twitch, and went on to release "Adua (Remix)" with a guest appearance from Simi in 2022.